 To Survive Night Time Feedings

 I credit having an Arm's Reach Co-Sleeper.
 The baby was next to me so I could just pull her close to me and nurse her, then put her back in bed, all without me getting out of bed.
-Sadly, I still get up and go into my three year old's room almost nightly when he cries for me, but I know he will grow out of this stage eventually.
+I still get up and go into my four year old's room every once in a when he cries for me, but I know he will grow out of this stage eventually.

 Other Products I Love To Use In The First Year